 - Do not reduce the percentage of norm and light ink too much.
 A slight reduction often has little effect on the overall chroma.
-However, if you use too little ink, spots can appear in the printout.
-You can check the total ink coverage by printing the visual reference chart. - Use a similar percentage of light ink across all channels that support light ink. - You can reduce ink consumption by introducing norm ink earlier.
+However, if you use too little ink, spots of uncovered media can appear in the printout.
+You can check the total ink coverage and print quality by printing the visual reference chart. - Use a similar percentage of light ink across all channels that support light ink.
+It is not recommended to mix light ink end point and light ink in full tone in the same calibration. - You can reduce ink consumption by introducing norm ink earlier.
 However, be careful that you do not set the norm ink to start too soon, as it can cause graininess.
 The recommended norm ink start is between 20% and 40%.
 Make sure also that the ink curves do not flatten off towards the top end of the scale. - The dot gain affects both norm and light inks.
 Be aware that this setting affects the printer's native gray balance.
-Therefore, change it only in special circumstances.
+Therefore, change it only in special circumstances. - The light ink end point always keeps a distance to the norm ink start point of 35% to ensure a smooth transition.